dmlc/dgl/docs/source/guide/training-link.rst

 :ref:`(中文版) <guide_cn-training-link-prediction>`

 In some other settings you may want to predict whether an edge exists between two given nodes or not.
-Such model is called a *link prediction* model.
+Such task is called a *link prediction* task.

 Overview
 ~~~~~~~~